The June Issue 2022

 Elspeth Tulloch

-Elspeth Tulloch is a specialist of Canadian literature in the Département of littérature, théâtre et cinéma at Université Laval.
+Elspeth Tulloch is a specialist of Canadian literature in the Département de littérature, théâtre et cinéma at Université Laval.

 Luc Murray Mercier

-Luc Murray Mercier is a Laval University graduate student born and currently living in Québec City.
+Luc Murray Mercier is a translator and Laval University graduate student currently living in Strasbourg.

 Roxanne Bédard-Saucier